 Efficiency is a core advantage of Photoshop.
 Time-saving features like keyboard shortcuts, tool presets, and automated actions simplify complex tasks.
 These tools enable users to work faster without sacrificing quality, helping them meet tight deadlines while maintaining precision in their creative projects.

-How to Show Toolbar on Photoshop?
+How to Show the Toolbar in Photoshop

 If the toolbar is hidden, restoring it is quick and easy.
 Follow these steps to bring it back and keep your workflow uninterrupted.